Nishu219/RustyKnight/README.md

-# RustyKnight
+# RustKnight
-A simple Rust based chess engine
+A simple UCI chess engine written in rust